By using this site, you agree to our Privacy Policy and our Terms of Use.

 There are several advantages to using a QSF in a litigation settlement:

-1. Defendant’s Perspective: From the defendant’s perspective, a QSF provides an opportunity to end litigation quickly.
-The defendant gets a complete release from the case once they fund the QSF, and they also benefit from an immediate tax deduction.
+1. Defendant’s Perspective: From the defendant’s perspective, the fund provides an opportunity to end litigation quickly.
+The defendant gets a complete release from the case once they fund the trust, and they also benefit from an immediate tax deduction.

 2. Plaintiff’s Perspective: A QSF offers flexibility and time for the plaintiffs.
 They can allocate the settlement amounts among themselves, negotiate liens, and plan for the financial implications of the settlement without the pressure of immediate disbursement.

-3. Attorney’s Perspective: Attorneys can also benefit from a QSF.
-For example, they can immediately receive their fees and costs from the fund.
-Also, using a QSF can preserve the attorney’s option to structure their fees.
+3. Attorney’s Perspective: Attorneys can also benefit from a settlement fund.
+For example, they can immediately receive their fees and costs from the fund and preserve the attorney’s option to structure their fees.

-Despite its advantages, establishing a QSF can come with potential disadvantages.
-One minor downside is the cost involved in setting up a QSF.
-However, using a low-cost platform like QSF 360 makes QSFs fast and affordable.
-Unlike QSF 360’s low costs, other vendor’s costs can include high fees for drafting the trust document, filing fees, administration fees, and potential CPA fees for preparing tax returns.
+Despite its advantages, establishing a QSF can come with one minor downside: the cost involved.
+However, using a low-cost platform like QSF 360 makes settlement trusts fast and affordable.
+Unlike QSF 360’s low costs, other vendors’ costs can include high fees for drafting the trust document, administration fees, filing fees, administration fees, court costs, attorney fees, and potential CPA fees for preparing tax returns.

-1. Economic Performance: The defendant can claim an immediate tax deduction upon depositing funds into the QSF, signaling that economic performance has occurred.
+1. Economic Performance: The defendant can claim an immediate tax deduction upon transferring funds into a 468B trust, signaling that economic performance has occurred.

-2. Constructive Receipt: The deposit of funds into the QSF does not trigger constructive receipt, which means that a taxpayer’s receipt of income is subject to limitations.
+2. Constructive Receipt: The transfer of funds into the QSF does not trigger constructive receipt, which means that a taxpayer’s receipt of income is subject to limitations.

-3. Taxation of QSF: The QSF is taxed on its modified gross income, which excludes the initial deposit of money.
+3. Taxation of QSF: The fund’s taxation is on its modified gross income, which excludes the initial transfer of money.
 All income is taxed at the same rate, with no lower brackets.

 VIII.
 The Role of the QSF Administrator

-The QSF regulations require the appointment of an “Administrator,” who is usually selected by the plaintiff’s attorney.
-The Administrator is responsible for distributing the funds held in the QSF to claimants, claimants’ attorneys, state Medicaid agencies, CMS for Medicare liens, ERISA plans, and other lien holders.
-They also fund, from the QSF, structured settlements, including making a §130 Qualified Assignment to a third party who will make the periodic payments.
+Regulations require the appointment of an “Administrator,” which is usually selected by the plaintiff’s attorney.
+The QSF Administrator is responsible for distributing funds to satisfy the defendants’ obligations to the claimants, state Medicaid agencies, CMS for Medicare liens, ERISA plans, etc. Also, structured settlements, including making a §130 Qualified Assignment, are available from insurance companies or third parties who shall make periodic payments.

 IX.
 Single Claimant QSF

-So-called Single Claimant QSFs have become increasingly common, and several recent court cases have affirmed their use in single-plaintiff cases.
-While some naysayers continue to oppose the idea of a Single Claimant QSF, during the last 30 years (or the life of 468B), the IRS has not made any known adverse finding or taken any adverse action against any “Single Claimant QSF.”
-This includes cases of so-called Single Claimant QSFs, which were being audited for other reasons.
-Finally, the leading commentator on QSFs finds no basis for the Single Claimant QSF myth.
+So-called Single Claimant QSFs have become widely accepted, and several recent court cases have affirmed their use in single-plaintiff cases.
+While some naysayers oppose the idea of a Single Claimant QSF, during the last 30 years (or the life of 468B), the IRS has not made any known adverse finding or taken any adverse action against any “Single Claimant” settlement fund.
+Finally, the leading commentator on 468B finds no basis for the Single Claimant QSF myth.
 (See Actually, Single-Claimant Settlement Funds Are Valid)

 X. Conclusion

 In conclusion, “QSF” means a “Qualified Settlement Fund” that provides a strategic solution for managing litigation awards and settlements.
-A QSF offers a structured approach that benefits all parties involved, simplifying the process and providing time for careful planning and negotiation.
+They offer a structured approach that benefits all parties involved, simplifying the process and providing time for careful planning and negotiation.
 Their benefits make them a valuable tool in the litigation process.

 Qualified Settlement Funds (QSF) - Listicle of 12 Things to Know